Yiannis128/Yiannis128/articles/godot-asteroids-03.md

 ## The Bullet Scene

-First start by creating a new scene `Scene->New Scene` at the top menu bar, this scene will be used to represent a single bullet.
-Once the new scene is created, in the _Scene_ panel, create a _2D Scene_.
-Rename the root node from _Node2D_ to _ShipBullet_ and save the scene into the objects folder in the project files.
+First start by creating a new scene; `Scene->New Scene` at the top menu bar, this scene will be used to represent a single bullet.
+Once the new scene is created, in the Scene panel, create a `2D Scene`.
+Rename the root node from "Node2D" to "ShipBullet" and save the scene into the objects folder in the project files.
+Change the root node's type to "Area2D", this is because, while the bullet will move, we will only change the position of the bullet and check if it overlaps with any asteroids, and Area2D is a good candidate for this.
-Change the root node's type to _Area2D_, this is because, while the bullet will move, we will only change the position of the bullet and check if it overlaps with any asteroids, and _Area2D_ is a good candidate for this.
-Proceed to add a new node as a child of type _CollisionShape2D_.
-In the _Inspector_ panel, click on the `[empty]` value of the shape property and assign a _New CircleShape2D_.
+Proceed to add a new node as a child of type `CollisionShape2D`.
+In the Inspector panel, click on the `[empty]` value of the shape property and assign a _New CircleShape2D_.

-From the _FileSystem_ panel, the _sprites_ folder, drag the _meteorBrown\_tiny1.png_ into the scene to use as the sprite for the bullet.
+From the _FileSystem_ panel, in _sprites_ folder, drag the _meteorBrown\_tiny1.png_ into the scene to use as the sprite for the bullet.
 Like before, make sure to center it to the origin of the scene so it overlaps with the CollisionShape2D.